mebmrauf/mebmrauf/README.md

 ### **EK JUBO SONGHO** — *Founding Member*
 📅 **January 2022 - Present**

-- Working towards establishing the formal structure of the organization.
+- Leading efforts to establish the formal structure of the organization, which currently has 20 members.
-- Actively contributing financially from personal expenses.
+- Contributing financially from personal expenses to support the development of the organization.
-- Aiming to complete the formalization process by **2028**.
+- Targeting completion of the formalization process by **2028**.

 ---